ajdamico/asdfree/README.md

 Analyze US Government Survey Data with the R Language
 ---------

-You don't have to buy expensive software to analyze US government data.
+You don't have to buy expensive software to analyze us government survey data.
 So don't.

 Current Analysis Examples